Applying for Admission: Certificate or Associate Degree Programs

 - they are continuing with the same degree program.

 Students who meet all of the above requirements should consult with their academic advisor and register for classes.
 Students who do not meet all of these requirements should submit a new application for admission along with the $40 application fee and transcripts of any non-UA course work taken.
-Students who are unsure about their status should contact the Office of Admissions and the Registrar.
+Students who are unsure about their status should contact the Office of Admissions.